autistic-symposium/blockchain-science-py/trading-bots-and-scripts/cointegration/README.md

 example of output:

 ```
-ℹ️ Retriving k-lines for 10000NFTUSDT
+ℹ️ Retrieving k-lines for 10000NFTUSDT
-ℹ️ Retriving k-lines for 1000BTTUSDT
+ℹ️ Retrieving k-lines for 1000BTTUSDT
-ℹ️ Retriving k-lines for 1000LUNCUSDT
+ℹ️ Retrieving k-lines for 1000LUNCUSDT
-ℹ️ Retriving k-lines for 1000XECUSDT
+ℹ️ Retrieving k-lines for 1000XECUSDT
-ℹ️ Retriving k-lines for 1INCHUSDT
+ℹ️ Retrieving k-lines for 1INCHUSDT
 (...)
-ℹ️ Retriving k-lines for ZILUSDT
+ℹ️ Retrieving k-lines for ZILUSDT
-ℹ️ Retriving k-lines for ZRXUSDT
+ℹ️ Retrieving k-lines for ZRXUSDT
 ℹ️ Price history saved to results/price_history.json
 ```